curtisbrooks678/mr-robogers-neighborhood/README.md

 Test: "It will return a range of 0-9 if the user inputs a number 0-9"
 Code: neighborBot(5)
-Expected Output:("0, "Beep!", "Boop", "Won't you be my neighbor?", 4, 5")
+Expected Output:("0, "Beep!", "Boop", "Won't you be my neighbor?", 4, 5") COMP

+Test: "It will return a string for a multi-digit number with rules of most important to least important outlined in assignment prompt"
+Code: neighborBot(12)
+Expected Output:("Boop")